 Enrolment and disenrollment from practice lists through the Patient Choice Scheme has the potential to create enormous instability in CCG resources and begs the question as to how CCGs can plan for services including emergency care when provider members are driving the composition of CCG lists, populations, and their resources.
 The logic of a CCG disappears when CCG populations and resources no longer align with the resident population in their area and when health budgets can in theory constantly shift from one CCG to another by virtue of patients enrolling and disenrolling through the practice list, further undermining the planning and arrangement of services.
 The direction of travel is portability of individual whole patient budgets to ACOs—which will be membership organisations as in the US.

 Until a national consultation on ACOs has been undertaken informing patients about how the funding and locus of decision making for their services may change when they move from one practice and CCG to another, and setting out the implications for local accountability and entitlement to services, NHS England should make secondary regulations restoring practice boundaries and aligning them with their local CCG or local authority area.
 They should stop NHS Trust and corporate takeovers of general practice, end competition for practice lists, and halt all CCG and Trust mergers and plans for STP developments.

 Allyson Pollock is professor of public health at Newcastle University.

-Competing interests: AMP is one of a number of proposed claimants who have written to the Secretary of State for Health to enforce the right to a full public consultation before any measures are taken to create ACOs.
-PR has assisted the proposed claimants.
+Competing interests: Allyson Pollock is one of a number of proposed claimants who have written to the Secretary of State for Health to enforce the right to a full public consultation before any measures are taken to create ACOs.